porscheofficial/nx-plugins/packages/nx-phrase/README.md

 | projectId | Id of the phrase project to use.
 Can be found in Phrase project settings under API, or the "☁️ ID"-button on the project overview. | ✅ | - |
 | branch | In case you're working with branches in phrase. | ❌ | - |

-Other options vary vary depending on the executed operation.
+Other options vary depending on the executed operation.
 It makes sense to set at least `projectId`, `output` and `uploadLanguageId` in the shared options of the executor configuration, to get you started quickly.

 All available and required options per operation are explained in the next section.